vpalonsog/vpalonsog/README.md

-#👋 Hi there, I am Vanessa
+# 👋 Hi there, I am Vanessa

 I am Frontend Developer and Platzi Master student.
 Currently Im developing Projects using Javascript Lenguage.
-Recently I developed a Invoice Generator and now I am creating an application to schedule task
+Recently I developed a Invoice Generator and now I am creating an application to schedule task.

 ## Some technologies I use